bon-qi/AutoMailor/README.md

     },
 ```
 - Tip: browser might add some `*/tbody/*` in your path, which actually not existed, so delete it if needed.
+4. Use github workflows for a free server.